matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 The `blurhash` key in `m.room.message` should be replaced with `xyz.amorgan.blurhash`.

-`/_matrix/media/r0/upload` should be replaced with `/_matrix/media/unstable/xyz.amorgan/upload`, which keeps the same `blurhash` response key.
+`/_matrix/media/r0/upload` should return a `xyz.amorgan.blurhash` key
+containing the blurhash instead of `blurhash`.
+This is preferred to adding another endpoint, which is messier to later remove.

 `/_matrix/media/r0/blurhash/{serverName}/{mediaId}` should be
 replaced with